Sleep for Science

 What Summer Research Fellows Do

-Research apprentices carry out multiple facets of data collection (electrode application, working one-on-one with research participants for forms/tests administration), data reduction, data entry, and error checking.
+Research apprentices carry out multiple facets of data collection (electrode application, working one-on-one with research participants for forms/tests administration), data reduction, data entry, and data error checking.

 During the in-lab research phases of the program, apprentices are assigned to teams and work 4 to 6 days each week—not always Monday through Friday, often Saturday and Sunday—in research protocols that often involve working unusual schedules.
 Applicants must be able and willing to work on various types of schedules for all or part of the program.
 [Sleep planning assistance (e.g., earplugs, eye masks, and light boxes) is provided to help you adapt to work schedules; sample schedules are available on request.]
 When possible, we attempt to assign apprentices to hours that correspond to their circadian phase preferences, as well as make an effort to keep schedules somewhat consistent.